morteng/SF4/CONVENTIONS.md

 - Include CSRF token in POST requests
 - Initialize session with a request (e.g., `client.get('/')`) before form creation
 - Add assertions to verify CSRF token presence in session
+- Verify the CSRF token value matches between form and session

 ### Form Testing
 - Always use an application context when testing forms